 In order to do that, every shareholder would calculate his or her part according to the distribution of shares between the shareholders (percentage of shares), and the total amount of share capital that you have declared in your company registration.
 Each member will have to transfer their part from their personal accounts (under their name) to your company’s account .
 From 2019, the share capital can be paid in any account with a European IBAN, including Holvi, Transferwise, LHV, Revolut, LeoPay… Most importantly, do not forget to indicate “Share capital” in the payment concept or description.
-Make sure you can also get a statement of the bank in english for this movement, as you will need it later.
+Make sure you can also get a statement of the bank for this movement, as you will need it later.

 An example, imagine that your company only has one partner, you, who therefore has 100% of the shares, and that you have declared the standard social capital of 2500 euros.
 Nothing simpler, you make a transfer of 2500 euros from your personal account to your company account, with “Share capital” concept.